wp-plugins/written/readme.txt

 == Changelog ==

+= 3.0.6 =
+* Remove all JavaScript
+* Tested up to WordPress 4.2
+* Remove incorrect include of wp-load.php for AdBuyout licenses

 = 3.0.5 =
 * Added a fix that clears out cache on blogs that use W3TC Cache Plugin